flavioespinoza/edge-css/README.md

 </body>
 ```

-All properties have `!important` as you should only add those classes, if you definitely want a specific behavior.

-Sizes are defined in `px`.
+All CSS properties have `!important` so they will override any class that is specified before them.

-## How it works
+### How it works
 All classes are composed of some simple parts.

 ### 1. Property shortcut